ebaung/DaysBetweenDates/README.md

 # DaysBetweenDates
-This Jupyter notebook app calculates the number of days between two dates, taking in account leap years
+This Jupyter notebook app calculates the number of days between two dates, taking into account leap years